Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Econometric Framework and Identification

 \begin{remark} If a researcher is willing to impose more assumptions on the data-generating process, she may tighten the bounds derived in Proposition \ref{PropMainId}.
 For example, imagine that the second proxy, $Z_{2,res}$, is better than the first proxy, $Z_{1,res}$, in the sense that $Var\left(U_{1}\right) \geq Var\left(U_{2}\right)$.
 Under this additional assumption, we tighten the bounds in Equation \eqref{EqBounds} with the following restriction:

 This result illustrates that, even when one proxy is better than the other proxy, we still want to use information from both proxies to bound the true coefficient.
-This result captures the intuition that, when we have nonclassical measurement error, the error term in the worst proxy still contains information about the true variable of interest that may not be contained in the best proxy. \end{remark}
+That is, when we have nonclassical measurement error, the error term in the worst proxy still contains information about the true variable of interest that may not be contained in the best proxy. \end{remark}